aimms/how-to/Articles/672/672-support-for-defining-procedure.rst

 The procedure has no arguments, but it explicitly states that it changes some global identifiers via the new attribute ``DefinesIdentifiers``.
-This is especially usefull if you have more than one parameter or set that are calculated in one procedure.
+This is especially useful if you have more than one parameter or set that are calculated in one procedure.

 .. code-block:: aimms